 Others prefer simply to use the term as a way of looking at activity across a number of humanities-related disciplines which has a significant digital component, and while it is useful to trace connections in terms of methods, resources and tools, it is preferable for digital research in the humanities to live within the historic academic disciplines.
 It could be argued, for example, that the work of ‘digital classicists’ should be primarily related to addressing research questions in the mainstream of classics (or relevant sub-discipline), not primarily focussed on interacting with an interdisciplinary ‘digital humanities’.

 But this is simplistic: digital research can be transformative, allowing new research questions to be formulated and posed, thus transforming existing communities.
-DH can enable new forms of inter-disciplinary research.
-Geographical Information Systems (GIS), together with large historical datasets in digital form, can allow visualizations of spatial data in ways that allow new questions to be asked in, for example, economic history, literature, history of science, linguistics, toponymy, climate studies, etc..
+DH can enable new forms of interdisciplinary research.
+Geographical Information Systems (GIS), together with large historical datasets in digital form, can allow visualizations of spatial data in ways that allow new questions to be asked which cut across concerns in, for example, economic history, literature, history of science, linguistics, toponymy, climate studies, etc..
 New points of contact between these disciplines are created, and also with scientists, social scientist, engineers and technologists in geographical sciences.

 Where are the Digital Humanities?